Marco Island Hilton's lost business after fire is gain for Naples hotels

-The Hilton Marco Island Beach Resort & Spa shut its doors earlier this month after an electrical fire, followed by a flooding incident, caused extensive damage to the building.
-The hotel will remain closed until Dec.
-1, 2017.
-Wochit
+The Hilton Marco Island Beach Resort & Spa shut its doors after an electrical fire, followed by a flooding incident, caused extensive damage to the building.
+The hotel reopened in 2018.

 While the closing has hurt the resort, the destination hasn't taken a hit because virtually all of the resort's lost business has moved to other places in Collier County, said Jack Wert, executive director of the Naples, Marco Island, Everglades Convention and Visitors Bureau.

 "They indicated to us that all group business had been relocated to other properties in Collier County," he said.
 "That was good news."

 About 20 percent of the resort's business comes from groups.

 Meeting rooms have been in short supply on the island.
 With a new state-of-the-art function area under construction, the JW Marriott Marco Island Beach Resort has only one of its ballrooms open, with 10,000 square feet of space.

 This is the time of year, however, when most of the visitors are leisure travelers, coming strictly for vacation.
 Summer brings many families to the island and Collier County, as well as the region.

 Since occupancy runs lower in the summer, there are more vacant rooms on Marco and across the county to take in guests who would have otherwise stayed at the Hilton, Wert said.

 Most of the relocated guests haven't gone far, said Andrew Neubauer, the Hilton's director of sales and marketing.